kragen/dernocua/text/its-ddt.md

 A thing that barely reared its head here is the importance of reversibility for user interfaces; this is really the main reason I don’t use debuggers much.
-Following a pointer or stepping forward through memory might be reversible (though I didn’t see cases of anything like a “back” button for unfollowing pointers in Brinkhoff’s DDT demo) but single-stepping a program rarely is, so when I’m using a debugger I often go very slowly to avoid having to restart my debugger session from the beginning.
+Following a pointer or stepping forward through memory is normally reversible (Brinkhoff maybe didn't know this, because he would start over when he followed a pointer chain too far, but `$↵` goes to the previous location in the `.` ring buffer) but single-stepping a program rarely is, so when I’m using a debugger I often go very slowly to avoid having to restart my debugger session from the beginning.

 By contrast, when the program runs fast enough, I can debug it by progressively adding tests, assertions, and logging, and running it a